streamlit-badge-bot/a3-lol/writeup.md

 The main goal of our project is to enable users to find useful information about jobs and majors.
 Our main target users are those who start their college and need some job-related information to help them pick a major, or those who will graduate recently and try to find how competent is his/her major in the job market.
 Moreover, this project is also designed for researchers who want to investigate social issues in terms of jobs, gender and majors (e.g., Does median wages correlate to women share of a specific major?).

-In particular, as students of the School of Computer Science at Carnegie Mellon University, we want to figure out whether our major is the most profitable major among all of the 173 college majors :)
+In particular, as students of the School of Computer Science at Carnegie Mellon University, we want to figure out whether our major is the most profitable major among all of the 173 college majors.

 Several other interesting questions can be investigated while playing around with the tool we built: